deccer/CMake-SDL2-OpenGL-Template/README.md

 # CMake-SDL2-OpenGL-Template

-Just an empty project template for cmake, using sdl2 and glad
+Just an empty project template for cmake, using sdl2, glad and a bunch of other useful things.
+Make sure to read to the end.

 ## Getting Started